wp-plugins/soundcloud-is-gold/readme.txt

 == Frequently Asked Questions ==

+= I can't see my tracks? =

+That could be several things but one thing to bare in mind is that all tracks that are set as private on soundcloud won't appear.

 = Can I request features? =

 Yes, you can.
 If asked nicely and the requests are sensibles, I almost always integrate them to new releases.